JustinaRaz/Language-Visual-Analytics/README.md

 ## 1. Data and structure

-*The Fake News* dataset is used in the present assignment.
-The data can be downloaded [here](https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news).
-Make sure to download the dataset and store it in a folder called ```in``` under the name of *fake_or_real_news.csv*.
+*Spotify Million Song Dataset*  is used in the present assignment.
+The data can be downloaded [here](https://www.kaggle.com/datasets/joebeachcapital/57651-spotify-songs).
+Make sure to download the dataset and store it in a folder called ```in``` (see the directory tree below).
+The downloaded dataset can be renamed, and in this case, it is called *spotify.csv*.

 The overall structure of the folders should be as follows:

 ```
-assignment-2-LANG/
+assignment-3-LANG/
 ├── in/
-│   └── fake_or_real_news.csv
+│   └── spotify.csv
 ├── out/
-│   ├── emissions/
+│   └── emissions/
-│   │   ├── emissions_assignment_2.csv
-│   │   ├── emissions-base-... .csv
+│       ├── emissions_assignment_3.csv
-|   │   └── emissions-base-... .csv
+│       └── emissions_base... .csv
-│   ├── models/
-│   │   ├── log_reg_classifier.csv
-│   │   ├── neural_classifier.csv
-│   │   ├── tfidf_logistic_vectorizer.joblib
-│   │   └── tfidf_neural_vectorizer.joblib
-│   ├── log_reg_report.csv
-│   └── neural_report.csv
 ├── src/
 │   ├── functions.py
-│   ├── script-2-1.py
-│   └── script-2-2.py
+│   └── script-3.py
 ├── README.md
 ├── requirements.txt
 └── setup.sh
 ```

-The **script-2-1.py** contains the main code for training a logistic classifier and **script-2-2.py** contains the code for training a neural network.
-The **functions.py** is a script which contains predefined functions which are used in latter scripts.
+The **script-3.py** contains the main code, which produces the output in the terminal.
+The **functions.py** script is a script which contains predefined functions, used in the main code.

 ## 2. Reproduction instructions